Life Insurance for Smokers

 This doesn’t eliminate the smoker factor since you’ll need to disclose your smoking habit on the application.

-But if you have other health conditions that you’d rather not disclose, and you’re comfortable with a lower death benefit, this can be an option.
+But if you have other health conditions that you’d rather not disclose, and you’re comfortable with a lower death benefit, simplified issue life insurance can be an option.

 Just be aware that the premiums on no-exam life insurance can be high, even with a much lower death benefit.